-We didn’t get a colourful sunrise but at least there was a delicate mist around the ponds.
-Not much to be honest, just enough to create a bit of atmosphere.
+We didn’t get a colourful sunrise, but there was a delicate mist around the ponds.
+Not much, to be honest, just enough to create a bit of atmosphere.
 And it took quite some time to find the deers as well.
 We spotted a couple wandering alone, but we were more looking for dominant stags and their harem of hinds.
 Which we found later on.

-All the photos were shot with the Fujifilm X-T4 with the 100-400mm lens attached.
-Which meant I needed to bump up the ISO in order to have a shutter speed fast enough to capture the action.
-I think I started the morning at 3200 ISO and then lowered to 800 ISO after sunrise.
+All the photos were shot with the Fujifilm X-T4, with the 100-400mm lens attached.
+This meant I needed to bump up the ISO to have a fast enough shutter speed to capture the action.
+I think I started the morning at 3200 ISO and then lowered it to 800 ISO after sunrise.

 I’m sure I’ll go again in the coming weeks to shoot more photos, but here are some of the pictures I took yesterday…

 And then here’s a selection from the morning with the Richmond Park deers:

 The colours of Autumn are just incredible 🙂

 I hope you enjoyed this little gallery.
 I might add more wildlife photography here as well… What do you think?
 Would you like to see more?
 Well, yes, of course you do!